A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: Empirical Evidence of Instability in Training Deep Networks

 \cut{

 }

-{\bf Other Architectures/Datasets/Optimization Algorithms}: To verify that this phenomenon is not specific to the choice of network architecture or dataset, we repeated the same experiment for a different network (VGG16 \cite{simonyan2014very}) and a different dataset (Fashion-MNIST \cite{xiao2017fashion}).
-We also switch the optimization algorithm from SGD to ADAM \cite{kingma2014adam}.
-We summarize the results in the Appendix~\ref{app:extra_tables}, which confirms that the phenomena are still present across different networks, datasets, and optimization algorithms.
+{\bf Other Architectures/Datasets/Optimization Algorithms/Data Types}: To verify that this phenomenon is not specific to the choice of network architecture or dataset, we repeated the same experiment for a different network (VGG16 \citep{simonyan2014very}) and a different dataset (Fashion-MNIST \citep{xiao2017fashion}).
+We also switch the optimization algorithm from SGD to ADAM \citep{kingma2014adam}.
+In addition, we increase the precision of the floating point representation from 32 bit to 64 bit, and the results indicate the error is independent of the floating point precision.
+We summarize the results in the Appendix~\ref{app:extra_tables}, which confirms that the phenomena are still present across different networks, datasets, optimization algorithms, and data-types.

 {\bf Divergence in Optimization Paths}: We plot the difference in network weights (using the measure described next) between the original SGD weights, $\theta_i$ ($i$ is the index for location in the vector), and the perturbed SGD weights, $\theta_i'$ over epochs and show that the errors are amplified, suggesting instability.
 We use the average relative L1 absolute difference between weights: $\mbox{RelL1}(\theta,\theta'):=\frac{2}{N}\sum_i |\theta_i-\theta_i'| / ( |\theta_i|+|\theta_i'|)$, where $N$ is the number of network parameters.
 This measure is used as the numerical error is multiplicative and relative to the weight.
 Note that $\mbox{RelL1}$ is bounded by 2.
 Results are shown for multiple networks in Figure~\ref{fig:iteration} (left).
 The difference rapidly grows, indicating errors are amplified, and then the growth is restrained at larger epochs.
 Although the errors are restrained, the initial error growth is enough to result in different test accuracies.
-This provides evidence of a restrained rather than a global instability.
+This provides evidence of a restrained rather than global instability.

 {\bf Evidence Divergence is Due to Instability}: We provide evidence that this divergence phenomenon is due to instability by showing that decreasing the learning rate to a small enough value can eliminate the divergence, even initially.
 We experiment with various fixed learning rates.
 We use Resnet56 under the same settings as before.
 For smaller learning rates, more iterations would have to be run to move an equivalent amount for a larger rate.
 We thus choose the iterations for each run such that the learning rate times the number of iterations is constant.
 The result is shown in Figure~\ref{fig:iteration} (right), where the axis is scaled as mentioned.
 When the learning rate is chosen small enough, the floating point errors are attenuated over iterations, indicating the process is stable (note it is not stuck at a local minimum - see Appendix~\ref{app:extra_tables}).
 Above this level, the errors are amplified.